alexcupertme/mapia/README.md

 This is just a simple example, but in reality, you can have dozens of the models, that are almost the same, but they dont.

-Here how you can solve this problem with Mapia.
+Here's how you can solve this problem with Mapia.

 ```ts
 import { compileMapper, rename, transform, ignore } from 'mapia';